facebookarchive/hack-langspec/spec/10-expressions.md

 **Constraints**

-If *name* is present, *qualified-name* must be the name of an enum, a class, or an interface type, and *name* must designate an enumeration constant or member within that type.
-Otherwise, *qualified-name* must be the name of a class or interface type.
+Scope resolution expressions of the form <i>qualified-name</i>`::`<i>name</i> must have the name of an enum, class or interface type on the left of the `::`, and an enumeration constant or type member on the right.

+Scope resolution expressions of the form <i>qualified-name</i>`::`<i>variable-name</i> must have the name of a class or interface type on the left of the `::`, and a static property of that type on the right.

+Scope resolution expressions of the form <i>qualified-name</i>`::`class must have the name of a class or interface type on the left of the `::`.

-*variable-name* must name a value having the [`classname` type](05-types.md#the-classname-type).
+Scope resolution expressions with a *variable-name* to the left of the `::` must name a variable having the [`classname` type](05-types.md#the-classname-type).

 *variable-name* `:: class` is not permitted.